Appeal Procedure Explanation

 A student’s enrollment in an Approved Off-Campus program may be considered enrollment at Wheaton College for the purpose of applying for federal and institutional financial assistance.
 Students make application for Approved Off-Campus enrollment through Global Programs and Studies (GPS).
 Approved Off-Campus enrollment will only be available for students enrolling in a program included on the list of approved programs, which is available through the GPS Office.
 Students selecting a non-approved program will have an inactive Wheaton status and be required to file a returning student application for readmission through the Admissions Office.

-Students granted Approved Off-Campus status are eligible for both federal and institutional grants, scholarships, and loans.
+Students granted Approved Off-Campus status are eligible for both federal and institutional grants, scholarships, and loans for the credits that will go towards the student's degree.
 Determination of institutional need-based grant award amounts are capped at on-campus award amounts.
 Wheaton College provides institutional scholarship and grant funding for these programs in an effort to increase study abroad participation by our students as part of our Strategic Priority to Globalize a Wheaton Education.

 Federal Title IV Funds - Withdrawal Policy